IvanaZ01/prevent/backend/README.md

 ## Emails

 For sending emails we are using https://mailtrap.io/ with Nodemailer.
-Sign up for account and set in `.env` file:
+Sign up for the account and set required variables in `.env` file:

 ```
 SMTP_HOST=smtp.mailtrap.io